 Washougal voters will be asked to consider a replacement Enhanced Programs and Operations Levy (EP&O) to fund services and operations not funded by the state or federal government.
 These services include:

 The EP&O Levy will be assessed at $1.99 per thousand of assessed value for tax years 2024, 2025, and 2026.
 The levy is projected to generate $9,500,000 in 2024, $10,500,000 in 2025, and $11,500,000 in 2026.

 If the replacement EP&O Levy is approved, Washougal will expand its educational offerings so the district can know, nurture, and challenge all students to rise!
 Starting in 2025, levy funds will:

 Technology Levy dollars pay for the district’s 1:1 initiative, up-to-date computers and devices, classroom instructional technology, professional development and coaching, technology infrastructure and staffing, and digital curriculum and software.

-If approved by voters, the EP&O levy will cost property owners $2.14 per thousand, and the tech levy will cost $0.25 per thousand.
-This will bring property taxes for schools to about the same rate as they were in 2017, before the state implemented a levy swap.
+If approved by voters, the EP&O levy will cost property owners $1.99 per thousand, and the Capital Levy will cost $0.21 per thousand in 2024.
+This will lower the EP&O levy rate from the $2.14 that was approved by voters in 2020.
 The chart below shows the rate per thousand for state levy for schools, the EP&O levy, the tech levy, and our school construction bond over time.

-To calculate your estimated tax for the combined rates, use this formula:
+To calculate your estimated tax for the combined rates in 2024, use this formula:

-For more information about school district funding, please contact Director of Business Services Kris Grindy at 360-954-3003, or contact the Washougal School District at 360-954-3000.
+For more information about school district funding, please contact Director of Business and Operations Kris Grindy at 360-954-3003, or contact the Washougal School District at 360-954-3000.